renoahsteinberg/spotify_wrapper/README.md

 # clay-spotifywrapper

-This spotifywrapper is a little fun project, that i've started a few days ago.
-I want to finish it, in future.
-Currently it's an unusable product with not much design-thoughts
+Currently unusable and not much design thought.
+Just a little fun project, i'll be working on and improving when time comes